Subscribe for Weekly Tutorials

 Macro: This Excel macro filters data in Excel in order to display the top 10 items from the data ...

-Tutorial: How to use the COUNT function on a filtered list of data so that hidden rows are not incl...
+Tutorial: How to use the COUNT or COUNTA function on a filtered list of data so that hidden rows ar...

 Macro: Extract whole words from a cell or sentence in Excel with this UDF.
 This allows you to spe...